 No laws restrict car ownership at age 16.
 If you can afford to buy a vehicle, there’s no reason why you can’t.
 Financing one is another story, however.
 When you’re younger than 18, the legal system isn’t weighted in your favor, meaning you’ll almost certainly need assistance if you need to borrow money to buy your new set of wheels.

 At 16, you’re considered a minor, which means you can’t enter into legal contracts without parental consent.
 Until you’re 18, any contract you sign can’t be binding, so it isn’t enforceable.
 Not surprisingly, banks are unwilling to lend money without a binding contract, which means getting a loan on your own isn’t likely to happen.
-The exception is if you can get a legal declaration of emancipation from your parents, but that generally requires a lawyer, money to pay the lawyer and is a long, arduous process with no guarantee of success.
+The exception is if you can get a legal declaration of emancipation from your parents, but that generally requires a lawyer and money to pay that lawyer, and it's a long, arduous process with no guarantee of success.

 Getting a loan at 16 requires a joint borrower, usually a parent.
 It also may require you to document your current income and a steady history of earnings.
 The bright side is that having a co-signer likely will help you get a lower interest rate than you otherwise could have managed on your own, assuming your co-signer has a solid credit history.
 You also could make an agreement with your co-signer to return to the bank once you turn 18 and refinance the loan in your own name.